The Health Survey Research Methods conference series has two primary goals:

 Each conference provides an opportunity to select the most important methodological problems of the day and anticipate future health policy and survey methodology developments.

 All conferences in the Health Survey Research Methods conference series are planned and implemented by a steering committee, composed of representatives from academic and research communities and federal agencies that support the conference.
 Planning for the 11th HSRM conference began in 2018 with the formation of the current steering committee, almost half of whom have served on one or more previous committees.
-The 2020 conference would not be possible without the contributions of the individual members:
+The 2020 conference would not have been possible without the contributions of the individual members: